OpenTranslationBible/open-bible/en-GB/65.Jude/md/jude-01.md

 Jude, a servant of Jesus Christ and brother of James, to those who are called, cherished by God the Father, and preserved for Jesus Christ:

 ## Jude 1:2
-May mercy, peace, and love be yours in abundance.
+May you be richly blessed with mercy, peace, and love.

 ## Jude 1:3
 Beloved, while I was eager to write to you about our shared salvation, I felt it necessary to urge you to earnestly contend for the faith that was once for all entrusted to the saints.